The BIG IDEA

 The heavens, sky, and the rest of God’s creation don’t literally talk, but they’re always “talking” everywhere about how awesome God is.
 In other words, the greatness and majesty of the heavens, sky, and the rest of God’s creation point to the greatness and majesty of God himself.

-4. Verses 4-6 say the sun has an “excitement” about going through the sky each day to show off God’s awesomeness.
-It’s like a new husband jumping out of bed the morning after his honeymoon starts.
+4. Verses 4–6 say the sun has an “excitement” about going through the sky each day to show off God’s awesomeness.
+It’s like a great athlete eager to run a race.
 What does this tell you about the way God has built his creation?

 Allow the group to discuss.
 He’s built his creation to show off with excitement how great he is.